 Follow in the footsteps of great authors, such as Agatha Christie and Sir Arthur Conan Doyle and explore the fascinating sights of Egypt as described by Harry, our Syria, Jordan and Egypt Specialist.

-The Middle East and Egypt in particular has always been a magnet for travellers and its fascinating history and culture has provided inspiration to numerous authors who have travelled here, with the 'murder mystery' genre a particular favourite.
+The Middle East and Egypt in particular has always been a magnet for travelers and its fascinating history and culture has provided inspiration to numerous authors who have traveled here, with the 'murder mystery' genre a particular favorite.

 From cruising on the Nile on the beautiful Steam Ship Sudan, to a scenic Lake Nasser cruise or spending time exploring Cairo's historic streets and sights, you can enjoy the experiences that inspired these authors.

 Agatha Christie wasn't the first novelist to set a murder-mystery in the Middle East: she followed a noble tradition started by Sir Arthur Conan Doyle.
 Harry Ring, our Syria, Jordan and Egypt Specialist recommends some essential reading for amateur sleuths heading east.

 The Middle East has long been a fertile ground for novelists writing tense novels about heinous deeds and dark secrets.

 Agatha Christie: Death on the Nile and Murder on the Orient Express

 The doyenne of this milieu has to be Agatha Christie.
 Death on the Nile was conceived, written and based in Egypt, and this is where all the versions of the film were shot.

 We’re very lucky at Audley to work with one of the novel's central characters: the vessel on which the action took place, the Steam Ship Sudan.